Alfred Delp: Early life and education

-Alfred Delp was born in Mannheim, Grand Duchy of Baden, to a Catholic mother Maria, nee Bernauer and a Protestant father Johann Adam Friedrich Delp.
+Alfred Delp was born in Mannheim, Grand Duchy of Baden, to a Catholic mother Maria, née Bernauer and a Protestant father Johann Adam Friedrich Delp.
 Although he was baptised as a Catholic, he attended a Protestant elementary school and was confirmed in the Lutheran church in 1921.
 This was due to the influence of his paternal grandmother.
 Following a bitter argument with the Lutheran pastor, he requested and received the sacraments of First Communion and Confirmation in the Catholic Church.
 His Catholic pastor recognized the boy's intelligence and love for learning and arranged for him to study at the Goetheschule in Dieburg.
 Possibly because of the dual upbringing, he became later an ardent proponent of radically better relations between the Churches.